oauthstuff/draft-oauth-rar/main.md

 # Request parameter "authorization_details" {#authz_details}

 The request parameter `authorization_details` contains, in JSON notation, an array of objects.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
-The type of resource or access requirement is determined by the `type` field.
+The type of resource or access requirement is determined by the `type` field. `authorization_details` MAY contain several elements of the same `type`.

 This example shows the specification of authorization details using the payment authorization object shown above: